-- 1. Install a new system, including a new P5 instance - 2.
-Recover the P5 configuration (See section 12.2, Restoring the Configuration). - 3.
-Recover the backup and archive indexes.
+3. Recover the backup and archive indexes.

 Because backup and archive indexes will be missing in the newly installed P5 server, they have to be recovered out of the last backup.
 Since the backup indexes are backed up automatically with each backup, they can be recovered with the Check Database function.
-To do so, follow the steps described in section , Check.